drewburlingame/GitTools/BbGit/readme.md

 you would run this tool from the `c:\src` directory

 # Setup
-run the command `BbGit app-config init`, creating your local config file.
+run the command `BbGit config-global init-app`, creating your local config file.
 Edit the config file, given by the command, with your BitBucket account info.
 Follow [this guide](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) to create your app password